mailpile/Mailpile/IDEAS.md

 It's a search engine.
 It could search the web, but more realistically it might be useful as a super-bookmarking tool which indexes arbitrary pages on demand.
 We'd want a mirroring feature to go with this though.

+We should be able to index the chat logs from e.g. Pidgin/Purple.

 ## Fighting spam